-Perform a Feasibility Study as required by LL97/17 outlining justifications for including green infrastructure into the overall stormwater design with the aim of reducing runoff volume.
+Perform a Feasibility Study as required by LL97/17 outlining justifications for including green infrastructure into the overall storm water design with the aim of reducing runoff volume.
 During the preschematic or schematic stages of the project, perform a soil investigation to determine the soil characteristics and its suitability for green infrastructure to inform the report.
 This geotechnical data is to indicate the groundwater levels and the permeability of the soil.
+Determine approximate cost of utilizing green infrastructure over the detention system required by DEP.
 Due to maintenance concerns regarding water reuse, options will typically entail site retention and percolation only.